 An informal analysis of parental involvement trends at Coconut Grove Elementary School reveals that parents of students demonstrating academic success attend more academically-related activities and events (e.g., home learning, parent workshops, EESAC, etc.) than parents of students needing to increase academic achievement.
+During the 2005-2006 school year, forty-five percent of parents whose children were on the Principal's Honor Roll and regular Honor Roll attended academically-related activities and events.
+Only ten percent of parents whose children earned a final average grade of D or lower attended academically-related activities.
 In an effort to increase parental involvement, the following needs have been identified: 1) the need to develop a leadership team that will develop and coordinate activities to promote increased parental involvement and 2) the need for more school - sponsored events which are designed to assist parents in promoting literacy at home.

-Given a school-wide focus on parental involvement, parental role in assisting student learning will be integrated into the school program as evidenced by an increase of five percentage point in the number of parents attending related school-sponsored events during the 2005 - 2006 school year documented in attendance logs of related activities offered as compared to the 2004 - 2005 school year.
+Given a school-wide focus on parental involvement, parental role in assisting student learning will be integrated into the school program as evidenced by an increase of three percentage points in the number of parents attending related school-sponsored events during the 2006 - 2007 school year as documented in attendance logs of related activities offered as compared to the 2005 - 2006 school year.